ElisaLegnani/PhotorealisticRendering/README.md

 ## Examples

-🤹🏻‍♀️ There is a nice overview of the library potentialities with lots of examples [here](https://elisalegnani.github.io/PhotorealisticRendering/explore), hoping this can tickle your creativity!
+🤹🏻‍♀️ There is a nice [overview of the library potentialities](https://elisalegnani.github.io/PhotorealisticRendering/explore) with lots of examples, hoping this can tickle your creativity!

 Here is just a spoiler of what awaits you!